 Published on 10 Jul, 2018 by Andy Sendy

-For all those who want to cut their electric bills and-or go solar but can’t put it on their residence or business, a new option is growing across the US, community solar farms.
-There are already at least 100 community-solar projects in 38 states and more coming.
+For all those who want to cut their electric bills and/or go solar — but can’t put panels on their residence or business — a new option is growing across the US: community solar farms.
+There are already at least 100 community-solar projects in 38 states, and more are coming.

-It’s pretty impressive considering that less than a decade ago, there were none in the world.
-They’ve proved so popular that utilities and project developers are installing community solar in states that haven’t established community solar regulations.
+It’s pretty impressive considering that less than a decade ago, none existed.
+They’ve proved so popular that utilities and project developers are installing community solar even in states that haven’t yet established community solar regulations.
 By the end of the year, there will be even more community solar projects that people, businesses, and others can buy into.

 Indeed it’s one of the fastest growing segments of the solar industry. ”Until two years ago we only had tens of megawatts in the ground.
 Now over 700 megawatts are online, and that figure will cross a gigawatt later this year," explains Jeff Cramer, executive director of Coalition for Community Solar Access (CCSA).
 In the next few years, it’s expected to grow even more, to more than 3 gigawatts of shared solar projects.